 The field of quantum plasmas has been introduced since long ago.

 Klimontovich and Silin [1] derived a general kinetic equation for quantum plasmas and studied the dispersion properties of electromagnetic waves.

-Some other developments of that time include the equilibrium theory of quantum plasmas using a procedure similar to Feynman's methods in field theory [2], dielectric formulation of quantum statistics in random phase approximation [3]; and the self consistent field approach to many-electron problem [4].
+Some other developments of that time include the equilibrium theory of quantum plasmas using a procedure similar to Feynman's methods in field theory [2], dielectric formulation of quantum statistics in random phase approximation [3]; and the self-consistent field approach to many-electron problem [4].
 For non-equilibrium homogenous systems, kinetic equations have been derived by Balescu [5].
-Guernsey [6] used an approach originally developed by Bogoliubov to present a unified theory of equilibrium and nonequilibrium quantum plasmas.
+Guernsey [6] used an approach originally developed by Bogoliubov to present a unified theory of equilibrium and non-equilibrium quantum plasmas.
 Pines [7] studied the dynamics of quantum plasmas with particular attention to the relationship between individual particle and collective behavior.
 A general theory of electromagnetic properties of the electron gas in a quantizing magnetic field was also developed treating the electrons quantum mechanically [8-9].
-Quantum plasmas have received much attention during the last decade due to variety of reasons.
-The main reason for this interest is the manifold applications of quantum plasmas from nanoscience [10] to astrophysics [11].